SillyFreak/typst-scrutinize/scrutinize/docs/manual.typ

   _Note:_ customizing the styles is currently very limited/not possible.
 I would be interested in changing this, so if you have ideas on how to achieve this, contact me and/or open a pull request.
 Until then, feel free to "customize using copy/paste".
 ]

 Each question naturally has an answer, and producing sample solutions can be made very convenient if they are stored with the question right away.
-To facilitate this, this package provides three basic functions:
+To facilitate this, this package provides

-- #ref-fn("questions.set-solution()") and #ref-fn("questions.unset-solution()"): these can be used to toggle display of solutions.
-The latter may be useful to render answered example questions in the beginning, then proper questions.
-(It's also useful for this documentation!)
-- #ref-fn("questions.is-solution()"): This function is used by question templates, or custom questions not using a template, to decide whether to render a solution.
+- #ref-fn("questions.solution"): this boolean state controls whether solutions are currently shown in the document.
+- #ref-fn("questions.with-solution()"): this function sets the solution state temporarily, before switching back to the original state.
+The `small-example.typ` example in the gallery uses this to show an answered example question at the beginning of the document.

+Additionally, the solution state can be set using the Typst CLI using `--input solution=true` (or `false`, which is already the default), or by regular state updates.
+Within context expressions, a question can use `questions.solution.get()` to find out whether solutions are shown.
+This is also used by Scrutinize's question templates.

 Let's look at a free text question as a simple example: